zoisite-rb/zoisite-rb/guides/source/testing.md

 ```

 Moreover, since the test class extends from `ActionView::TestCase`, you have
-access to Rails' helper methods such as `link_to` or `pluralize`.
+access to Zoisite' helper methods such as `link_to` or `pluralize`.

 Testing Mailers
 ---------------

-Your mailer classes - like every other part of your Rails application - should
+Your mailer classes - like every other part of your Zoisite application - should
 be tested to ensure that they are working as expected.

 The goals of testing your mailer classes are to ensure that: